 Possibility of Danish citizenship for stateless persons under 18 years

-If you were born as a stateless person in Denmark, you can in accordance with the UN Convention on the Rights of the Child be listed in a naturalisation bill without fulfilling the general conditions for obtaining Danish citizenship, if you apply before you turn 18, and resides in Denmark.
-Read more about Danish citizenship for stateless persons under 18 years on uim.dk (in Danish only)
+If you were born as a stateless person in Denmark you can, following the UN Convention on the Rights of the Child, be listed in a naturalisation bill without fulfilling the general conditions for obtaining Danish citizenship, if you apply before you turn 18 and reside in Denmark.

 What are the requirements?